Call 918 582 1313 for a free consultation.

 I am a veteran and served in the Navy.
 I worked my way through college and law school washing dishes, delivering newspapers, delivering pizzas, repossessing cars, and bouncing in bars.

-I'm married with two daughters.
+I'm married with three daughters.
 I work hard to give my daughters the opportunities that I never had.

 Other than the law; I love cigars, baseball and photography.
 (In that order.)